MacsiDigital/laravel-api-client/README.md

 	}
 ```

-Of course for these sorts of custom actions we have to update the allowed operands field within our Entry model to allow them to be apllied.
+Of course for these sorts of custom actions we have to update the allowed operands field within our Entry model to allow them to be applied.

 ```php
 	protected $allowedOperands = ['=', '!=', '<', '>', '<=', '>=', '<>', 'like', 'ModifiedAfter'];